-Designed for workgroups and departments, TL-SG2216/TL-SG2424 from TP-LINK provides wire-speed performance and full set of layer 2 management features.
+Designed for workgroups and departments, TL-SG2452 from TP-LINK provides wire-speed performance and full set of layer 2 management features.
 It provides a variety of service features and multiple powerful functions with high security.

 The EIA-standardized framework and smart configuration capacity can provide flexible solutions for a variable scale of networks.
 QoS and IGMP snooping/filtering optimize voice and video application.
-Link aggregation (LACP) increase aggregated bandwidth, optimizing the transport of business critical data.
-SNMP, RMON, WEB/CLI/Telnet Log-in bring abundant management policies.
-TL-SG2216/TL-SG2424 Switch integrates multiple functions with excellent performance, and is friendly to manage, which can fully meet the need of the users demanding higher networking performance.
+Link aggregation increases aggregated bandwidth, optimizing the transport of business critical data.
+SNMP, RMON, WEB Log-in bring abundant management policies.
+TL-SG2452 switch integrates multiple functions with excellent performance, and is friendly to manage, which can fully meet the need of the users demanding higher networking performance.